jarno-r/SETelnet/README.md

 ## Missing features
 * Close server when SE session is closed.
-Otherwise serevrs might be orphaned until SE is closed.
+Otherwise servers might be orphaned until SE is closed.